Gen Z protests in Asia: Bangladesh

 The government sought to suppress the protests by shutting down all educational institutions.
 They deployed their student wing, the Chhatra League, along with other factions of the Awami League party.
 These groups resorted to using firearms and sharp weapons against the demonstrators.
 The government then deployed Police, RAB, BGB and other armed forces, declaring a nationwide shoot-at-sight curfew amid an unprecedented government-ordered nationwide internet and mobile connectivity blackout that effectively isolated Bangladesh from the rest of the world.
 Later, the government also blocked social media in Bangladesh.
-Government forces cordoned off parts of the capital city of Dhaka and conducted Block Raids, randomly picking up anyone they suspected having links to the protest, causing fear among the city residents.
+Government forces cordoned off parts of the capital city of Dhaka and conducted block raids, randomly picking up anyone they suspected of having links to the protest, causing fear among the city's residents.
 As of August 2, there were 215 confirmed deaths, more than 20,000 injuries, and more than 11,000 arrests.
 The unofficial death toll was between 300 and 500.
 UNICEF reported that at least 32 children were killed during July's protests, with many more injured and detained.
 Determining the exact number of deaths has been difficult because the government reportedly restricted hospitals from sharing information with the media without police permission, hospital CCTV footage was confiscated, and numerous individuals with gunshot wounds were buried without identification.

-The Awami League government, led by Prime Minister Sheikh Hasina have suggested that political opponents have co-opted the protest.
-Despite the curfew restrictions the movement remained ongoing as it expanded its demands to include accountability for violence, a ban on the student wing of the government Chhatra League, and resignation of certain government officials, including the resignation of Prime Minister Hasina.
-The government's use of widespread violence against the general public turned the student protest into a people's uprising known as the Non-Cooperation Movement.
+The Awami League government suggested that political opponents had co-opted the protest.
+Despite the curfew restrictions the movement expanded its demands to include accountability for violence, a ban on the Chhatra League, and resignation of certain government officials, including the resignation of prime minister Hasina.

+The government's use of widespread violence against the general public turned the student protest into the non-cooperation movement by early August.
+Whose sole demand of was the resignation of prime minister Hasina and her cabinet.